drshahizan/software-engineering/materials/sec02/mod8.md

 <p align="center"><img src="https://goktl.com/wp-content/uploads/2021/02/validation_verification.png" alt="Verification and Validation" width="800"> </p>

-Verification: The process of evaluating a software system or component to determine whether                 it meets the specified requirements and standards.
+**Verification** : The process of evaluating a software system or component to determine whether it meets the specified requirements and standards.

-Validation: The process of evaluating a software system or component during or at the end of               the development process to determine whether it satisfies the customer or end-user             requirements.
+**Validation** : The process of evaluating a software system or component during or at the end of the development process to determine whether it satisfies the customer or end-user requirements.

 #### Goals :